fanzhang114/6---Maximum-yield/README.md

 [ 147, 206, 52, 240, 300 ] should return 506 units, as mining the second and fifth squares is optimal [ x, 206, x, x, 300 ]

+I use dynamic programming approch and done the unit test for these two test cases.